larpconnect/featherpub/README.md

 It aims to be compatible _on write_ with other ActivityPub implementations.
 Which is to say it is not going to do anything too strange and a fully compliant ActivityPub system will generally be able to understand a FeatherPub object.
 But it only aims to _read_ other FeatherPub implementations.
 Nothing in this spec should be construed to say that you can't or even shouldn't read other implementations, but rather to define a subset that says: "if you can read these items then you can talk to any FeatherPub instance, at least at a basic level."

 It also defines some specifications for the _server_ and _protocol_ outside of what ActivityPub covers.
 Things like security need to be eventually given some coverage, and details such as whether to implement NodeInfo are covered as well.
 The goal is that FeatherPub-based systems be able to talk with other FeatherPub-based systems mostly or entirely based around _spec compliance_ rather than needing to address every situation individually.

+FeatherPub seeks to be ameniable to code generation, declarative designs, and compile-time typing, as much as these things are possible inside of ActivityPub.

 ## Development and Layout